S-Arivukkarasu/My_Quantum_Programming/README.md

 Then in right corner you find a button for your Account Click that button and go to My Accounts.
 In My Account a unique token is generated.

+Open the file "Qiskit_API_Token.py"

-Copy that token and paste in the file Qiskit_API_Token.py in the place of "MY_API_TOKEN"
+Copy that token and paste in the place of "MY_API_TOKEN"

 Run the Qiskit_API_Token.py